JosephWardDotTech/josephwarddottech.github.io/talks.md

 ***2018***

-An anecdote on the difference between learned knowledge and learned experience in software testing.
+A short story about the differences between knowledge and experience in software testing.

 ![Knowledge vs. Experience in Software Testing](./assets/img/test-talks/knowledge-vs-experience.jpg)